Lay3rLabs/avs-toolkit/DEMO.md

 ### Task Hooks

 Task hooks allow contracts to receive notifications for task events.
 The task queue's owner can manage hooks for any receiver address, with the option to make hooks either global or specific to particular tasks.
+The task owner can allow task creators to add hooks to their own tasks through the task-specific whitelist.

 View current hooks:
 ```bash